aysent911/usb_thermal_camera_and_gps_stream/README.md

    GPS GND -> GND
    GPS TX  -> GPIO15 (UART_RXD0)
    ```
-3. Ensure the RaspberryPi and your PC are coonected to the same local network.
+3. Ensure the RaspberryPi and your PC are connected to the same local network.
 4. ssh into the RaspberryPi
    ```ssh rasp@raspberrypi.local```
 5. Clone the repository